Are You Thinking About Trying Baby Led Weaning? Here’s Why We Love It

 Although the chair itself is really easy to clean – no fiddly bits, it’s all smooth plastic, and the seat pad can go in the wash – the only downside we’ve found is the tray is huge so it’s tricky to wash in the sink or dishwasher.

-Why is baby led weaning so good for your baby?
+What is baby led weaning and why is it so good for your baby?

 Why?
 Firstly, no faffing about with purees or buying the old sneaky Ella’s pouch, so lots of effort and money saved.
 As you give them whatever food you’re having you don’t have to worry about a phased approach to tastes and textures as they can have it all from the start.
 And no worry about taking baby food out with you, or heating it up, or sterilising.
 They just eat your food (or a modified version of it).

 You don’t even have to sit holding a spoon for hours upon hours, as they do it all themselves, and become so fiercely independent about eating that you couldn’t feed them anyway.
 I found this really useful as when you have two children you need all the hands you can, especially at mealtimes.